Fiction

 What is Middle Earth?

-Middle Earth is the name of one of the continents within the universe called by the same name which was created by John Ronald Reuel Tolkien to add a new mythology to English Literature.
-Although we first saw the ‘Middle Earth’ name in the Hobbit book in 1937, the name ‘Middle Earth’ originally comes from the word ”Middle-Erde”.
+Middle Earth is the name of one of the continents within the universe called by the same name, which was created by John Ronald Reuel Tolkien to add a new mythology to English Literature.
+Although we first saw the name ‘Middle Earth’ in the book The Hobbit in 1937, the name ‘Middle Earth’ originally comes from the word ”Middle-Erde”.

 Middle-Erde is a word etymologically derived from the Old English word ”middangeard”.
 It is a Germanic word that defines the physical world, unlike the invisible worlds, which the Greeks call οικουμένη (oikoumenē) or the “faithful place of men”.
 ‘Middangeard’ also appeared six times in the famous old British Beowulf Epic, which was later translated by Tolkien.
-However, Tolkien designed the Middle Earth geography in a way that it is similar to the geography of the world on which we currently live.
-While designing the Middle Earth, Tolkien was inspired by Cynewulf’s Christ poem which was a poem written in old English and composed of 3 parts.
-Each part in the poem focuses on a different theme (Christ I on the Advent, Christ II on the Ascension and Christ III on Doomsday) and a small annotation from the poem is shared below together with its translation:
+However, Tolkien designed the Middle-earth geography in a way that is similar to the geography of the world on which we currently live.
+While designing Middle-earth, Tolkien was inspired by Cynewulf’s Christ poem, which was a poem written in Old English and composed of three parts.
+Each part in the poem focuses on a different theme (Christ I on the Advent, Christ II on the Ascension, and Christ III on Doomsday), and a small annotation from the poem is shared below together with its translation:

 (Original)